pvk-96/Journal/README.md

 Today I have attended the GOOGLE DEVELOPER GROUPS event in our college.
 It was a great experience.
 Even though I have used the tools before today, I have learnt so much more.
 Before coming home I met the teacher that rejected me saying my experience is not good, I've shown him the projects I did and he is giving me a chance.
+That's it for today, I will update once something happened